modestick/ImageScrambling/README.md

    ```bash
    python3 lms.py unscram lms_images/scrambled/scrambled.png lms_images/keys/key.npy
    ```
+   `--zip_keys` an optional argument.
+Saves all keys into a single zipped .zip file.
+   `--zip_images` an optional argument.
+Saves all scramble images into a single zipped .zip file.

 5. **View Results**
-   - The results will be saved as `lms_images/scrambled/scrambled.png`, `lms_images/unscrambled/unscrambled.png`.
+   - The results will be saved as `lms_images/scrambled/scrambled.png`, `lms_images/unscrambled/unscrambled.png` and `lms_images/keys/key.npy`.

 ## Thank You for Exploring This Project! 🌟